My Teaching

 The United States Military Academy at West Point (USMA)

 I use a variety of tools for my classes, including music and art, newspapers and videos, historical role play (Reacting to the Past), and walking tours and short trips when possible.
-At West Point I also assisted with educational trips for cadets, including to Ellis Island, New York City, Philadelphia, local Black History walking tours, and on-campus Black History tours (photos below).
+At West Point I also assisted with educational trips for cadets, including to Ellis Island, New York City, Philadelphia, local Black History walking tours, and on-campus Black History tours.

 I have received awards for my teaching at UCSB and West Point.
+At Angelo State I was the founding director of the Ethnic Studies Minor and I advised the History Society.
 I created digital teaching materials, including digital primary source books on immigration for West Point and the companion website for Almost All Aliens.

 My full CV can be found on the About Me page, which includes a comprehensive record of my teaching experience and awards.